-.xset.job.errorhealth
+.xam.job.errorhealth

 Note that the errorhealth field is a system field, and thus, the application cannot create it.
 The errorhealth field is a nonbinding field, and is always in a readonly state, if it exists.
 It is a property field of MIME-type "application/vnd.snia.xam.string".
-The value shall either be "OK" or "ERROR".
+The value shall be "ERROR".
 If this field exists on an XSet that is submitted as a job, the XSystem will remove it.